 | 620–659 | Yes | 3%–20%+ | Meets the floor; highest conventional PMI and adjustments of the qualifying bands. |

-Slide to your estimated FICO score to see the band it falls in and what it typically means for a conventional purchase in Las Vegas.
+A conventional credit score band shows where your FICO number falls — slide to your estimate to see what it typically means for a purchase in Las Vegas.
 This is an educational estimate — your actual options depend on your full file.

 Where does your score land?